kanso/kanso/docs/guides/adding_pretty_links.md

 };</code></pre>

+Now that you have added the list, you can remove the blogpost from the <code>shows.js</code>.

 ## Presentation (and performance)

-Because we pass the document to the render function instead of the rows, we will keep using the blogpost.html as you can see above.
+Because you pass the document to the render function instead of the rows, you don't need to change the blogpost.html as you can see above.
 This will also show that you can mix these two types of collecting data as long as you are aware of the difference.
 In the case where performance is a huge difference, you can also use the slug as the doc_id.
-But you need to have a lot of documents before you will notice that difference.
+But you need to have a lot of documents before you will notice that.
-By then Couchbase Server 3.0 might be released and you can distribute the views over multiple nodes.
+By then Couchbase Server 3.0 might be released and you can distribute the views over multiple nodes ;-).

 ## Changing the blogposts view.

-Now that the base for referencing the pages by slug is set up we can change the blogpost.html page.
+Now that the base for referencing the pages by slug is set up you can change the blogpost.html page.
-For this we need to change the <code>blogposts_by_created</code> view to include the slug.
+For this change the <code>blogposts_by_created</code> view to include the slug.
-The slug needs to be added to the view, but for this we need to add a level to the data.
+The slug needs to be added to the view, but since you can't pass multiple values to the view data directly, you have to add a level to the data.

 <pre><code class="javascript"> exports.blogposts_by_created = {
     map: function (doc) {